California Gov. Gavin Newsom stays in power as recall fails

 Though Newsom defeated the recall, he may soon be running against Elder again: The governor is up for reelection next year, and the primary, which puts candidates from all parties on one ballot, is just nine months away.

-The recall, initiated by an amateur political organizer, wasn’t the first attempt to oust Newsom, and it began as an expression of frustration over Democrats’ grip on power.
-But when Newsom issued the nation’s first statewide stay-at-home order, the pandemic became the race’s driving force.
+The recall started as a project of an amateur political organizer but grew as frustrations about the pandemic wore on.
 Recall organizers needed about 1.5 million signatures — California has 22 million registered voters — to make the ballot.
-They owe their success in part to a single day in November, when a judge gave them four extra months to gather signatures due to the pandemic.

-That same day, Newsom attended a birthday party with friends and lobbyists at the lavish French Laundry restaurant, a gathering that violated his pandemic rules.
+The effort got a boost when a judge gave organizers extra time.
+Also contributing was Newsom going to maskless dinner at the lavish French Laundry restaurant with lobbyists and friends.
 The episode spiraled into a public relations disaster.

-Supporters of the recall expressed frustration over months-long business closures, restrictions that kept most children in distance learning for a full academic year, and the confusing patchwork of rules that governed how people could gather with friends and family.
-Rising homicides, an unabated homelessness crisis and an unemployment fraud scandal further angered Newsom’s critics.
+Supporters of the recall expressed frustration over monthslong business closures and restrictions that kept most children out of classrooms.
+Rising homicides, a homelessness crisis and an unemployment fraud scandal further angered Newsom’s critics.

 But the broader public stayed on Newsom’s side.
 Polling from the Public Policy Institute of California showed his approval rating remaining above 50% throughout the pandemic.
 With weeks to go, the institute’s poll showed 60% of Californians approved of Newsom’s handling of the pandemic.